 How inclusive is your organization?
-Are you just scratching the surface in your diversity and inclusion (D&I) strategy, simply checking the representation boxes and creating policies, yet seeing no real action behind them?
+Are you just scratching the surface in your diversity and inclusion (D&I) strategy--simply checking the representation boxes and creating policies, yet seeing no real action behind them?
 Or is your organization further along in its D&I journey but not fully disrupting your culture?
-With social distancing the norm, equality and anti-racism front and center in the news, and the rapid shift to remote working, it’s now more important than ever to reimagine your D&I strategy by focusing on a crucial, missing piece—creating a culture of belonging where, your employees feel truly included.
+With social distancing the norm, equality and anti-racism front and center in the news, and the rapid shift to remote working in full swing, it’s now more important than ever to reimagine your D&I strategy by focusing on a crucial, missing piece—creating a culture of belonging where your employees feel truly included.

-Belonging is the essential component of inclusion and any D&I strategy (hence, DI&B).
-DI&B Head for Enspira, Leesa Hill, says, “Belonging is about connecting work to people in a meaningful way, so they are inspired, grow and thrive.
-It’s our basic human need to feel included and a sense of feeling at home within your organization.”
-According to Chief Talent Officer of ServiceNow, Pat Wadors, belonging is the key ingredient to cultivate what Wadors coins, a “purpose-driven culture.”
+Belonging is the essential component of inclusion, and of any D&I strategy--hence, DI&B. DI&B head for Enspira, Leesa Hill, says, “Belonging is about connecting work to people in a meaningful way, so they are inspired, grow, and thrive.
+It’s our basic human need to feel included, and to have a sense of feeling at home within your organization.”
+According to chief talent officer of ServiceNow, Pat Wadors, belonging is the key ingredient in cultivating what Wadors coins, a “purpose-driven culture.”

-The key difference between inclusion and belonging is that inclusion meets practical components of DI&B, such as offering specific benefits and promotional opportunities for underrepresented individuals, whereas belonging focuses on the employee’s emotions of feeling wanted and connected.
-As Hill describes, “the notion of belonging connects heart to mind and helps convey that the organization truly cares about them as an individual.”
-Fostering an authentic and accepting sense of belonging starts with breaking through traditional barriers of D&I to truly disrupt your culture.
+The key difference between inclusion and belonging?
+Inclusion meets practical components of DI&B--such as offering specific benefits and promotional opportunities for underrepresented individuals--whereas belonging focuses on the employee’s emotions of feeling wanted and connected.
+As Hill describes, “the notion of belonging connects heart to mind, and helps convey that the organization truly cares about them as an individual.”
+Fostering an authentic and accepting sense of belonging starts with breaking through traditional barriers of D&I to truly disrupt your workplace culture.

 Belonging is also good for business, as noted in a recent Harvard Business Review article.
 If workers feel like they belong, companies reap substantial bottom-line benefits.
 High belonging was linked to a whopping 56% increase in job performance, a 50% drop in turnover risk, and a 75% reduction in sick days.
 Employees with higher workplace belonging also showed a 167% increase in their employer promoter score (their willingness to recommend their company to others).
 They also received double the raises and 18 times more promotions.